kaimast/geni-lib3/docs/source/tutorials/createcontext.rst

 ProtoGENI, Emulab, GENI Clearinghouse, etc.), as well as your user information (SSH keys, login username, federation urn, etc.).
-You can use the ``context-from-bundle`` script that comes with ``geni-lib`` to create a context from an ``omni.bundle`` provided by the GENI Portal as documented in the "Simple Configuration" tutorial, or you can create one using a small Python module which allows for more configurability, and we illustrate that method here.
+You can use the ``context-from-bundle`` script that comes with ``geni-lib`` to create a context from an ``omni.bundle`` provided by the GENI Portal as documented in the "Importing a Context from the GENI Portal" tutorial, or you can create one using a small Python module which allows for more configurability, and we illustrate that method here.

 * To start, we will create a new Python file called ``mycontext.py`` and (inside the directory containing your ``geni-lib`` clone) import the necessary modules to start building your own